kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-development.md

 I started coding with [React](https://reactjs.org/) in mid of 2018 and began to play with the thought of using React as a technology for the website.
 I had followed the development of the static website generator [Gatsby](https://www.gatsbyjs.org/) since version 1.0 in July 2017.
 In September 2018 Gatsby reached version 2.0 and was finally a good option.
 I selected Gatsby because of its huge community, fantastic plugin system, its utilization of React, GraphQL, and a static page generator.

-This article has no code examples, as it’s more a description of technological decisions I took and problems I ran into and how I solved them.
+This essay has no code examples, as it’s more a description of technological decisions I took and problems I ran into and how I solved them.
 The whole [source code](https://github.com/kogakure/website-gatsby-stefanimhoff.de) is publicly available on GitHub.

 ## Setup